 Pilates serves as a solution to the contemporary stresses associated with prolonged sitting in cars and at workplaces, which often leads to slumping, hunching, and poor posture.
 Much like one would align the tracking of a vehicle to mitigate tire wear, attention to posture is equally important.

-This discipline is particularly beneficial for individuals undergoing rehabilitation through physical therapy, with one-on-one sessions highly recommended.
+This discipline is particularly beneficial for individuals undergoing rehabilitation through physical therapy, one-on-one sessions in the studio are highly recommended.

 Individuals suffering from arthritis may also find Pilates advantageous, as it aids in diminishing muscular stiffness and assists in the prevention of osteoporosis.